CloudplexPlatform/developer-community/kubernetes/stateful set/labs/hostname/hostname.md

 ### Objective

-This lab is to familiarize you with Kubernetes Statefulset , which will return the hostname of the running Pod.
+This lab is to familiarize you with Kubernetes Statefulset, which will return the hostname of the running Pod.

 ### Code Repository